 Parents/guardians are responsible for any costs associated with this.

-Parents/guardians can choose whether to submit a written outline of their plans, have a meeting or home visit.
+Parents/guardians can choose whether to submit a written outline of their proposed education provision, have a meeting or home visit.

 Parents/guardians will receive a letter informing them whether the request is granted or whether further information will be required.